Jayash4075/VibeStay/README.md

 2. Create a new Web Service on [Render](https://render.com)
 3. Add all environment variables in the Render dashboard
 4. Set the build command to `npm install` and start command to `node index.js`
+5. Add the IP address from Render to MongoDB Atlas

 ---